awstlaur/bash-git-prompt/README.md

 # Why this fork exists
-I forked this for my fellow devs at OnShape to integrate some pre-existing bash prompt tools with this tool.
+I forked this for my fellow devs at Onshape to integrate some pre-existing bash prompt tools with this tool.
 ## Quick Install
 Depending on your setup, you may need to replace `~/.bash_profile` with `~/.bashrc`